walmartlabs/concord-website/docs/plugins-v2/mocks.md

     - log: "${taskResult}"   # prints out 'result=42'
 ```

-In `myTestFlow`, we set up a mock to only intercept `myTask.myMethod` calls with input argument `1` and `any` second argument.
+In `mainTest`, we set up a mock to only intercept `myTask.myMethod` calls with input argument `1`
-When these parameter match, the mock replaces the task's output with `result: 42`
+and `any` second argument.
+When these parameter match, the mock replaces the task's output with
+`result: 42`

-## How to Verify task calls
+## How to Verify Task Calls

-The `verify` task allows you to check how many times a specific task (**not necessarily a mocked task**)
+The `verify` task allows you to check how many times a specific task
-with specified parameters was called.
+(**not necessarily a mocked task**) with specified parameters was called.

 - Example: Verifying a Task Call
 ```yaml